 Halve and peel shallot.
 Cut halves into ¼" dice.

 Stem and mince cilantro.

 Heat a large non-stick pan over medium heat.

 Add 2 tsp. olive oil, butternut squash, and shallot (reserve a pinch for garnish) to hot pan and stir occasionally until squash is browned and begins to soften, 5-7 minutes.

 Add turkey, half the chili powder, ¼ tsp. salt, and a pinch of pepper to pan and stir, breaking up turkey, until no pink remains, 5-7 minutes.

 Add crushed tomatoes, 1¼ cup water, honey, and ¼ tsp. salt to pan.

 Bring to a boil, reduce to a simmer, and cook until thickened, 10-12 minutes.

 Finish the Chili

-Ladle chili into a bowl and top with cheese, tomato, remaining red onion (to taste), sour cream, and cilantro.
+Ladle chili into a bowl and top with cheese, tomato, remaining shallot (to taste), sour cream, and cilantro.